 Snow Canyon State Park

 This state park is located north of Saint George, Utah.
 As you drive up SR-18, look to your left to overlook the park.
 You can access this lookout via a short dirt road.
 The turnout is about a mile before the park entrance.
 This is a great photo opportunity!
 Once in the park, there is a range of hikes with varying difficulty levels.
 Jenny’s Canyon is a great one if you have kids!
-If you have time, consider renting a bike or an e-bike to ride up the west canyon for a different view of the park.
+If you have time, consider renting a bike or an e-bike to ride up the West Canyon for a different view of the park.

 Water Canyon